RoBOPPics/BB/_pages/app-man-community.md

 ![StoryDetails Image](../assets/images/StoryDetails_500.jpg){: width="300" .align-center }

-Players can "Bopp" the stories that they like, and they can also add their own "Insights".
+Players can "BOPP" the stories that they like, and they can also add their own "Insights".

 Users can also report Stories or Insights that they feel are inappropriate using the flag button.